-The relatively small population base of the Hopi Reservation at about 8,435 persons, even with the additional 9,520 population of Winslow, comprises a fairly small local trade area and labor market.
-The regional trade area grows to nearly 33,000 with the inclusion of neighboring Navajo towns such as Tuba City, adjacent to the Hopi village of Moenkopi which occupies the southwest corner of the intersection of State Route 264 and US Route 160 on the northwestern portion of the reservation.
-Adding Flagstaff, Arizona and Gallup, New Mexico as well as bordering Navajo Census Designated Place (CDP), the trade area expands to just over 120,000.
+The relatively small population base of the Hopi Reservation at about 8,465 persons, even with the additional 10,194 population of Winslow, comprises a fairly small local trade area and labor market.
+The regional trade area grows to nearly 33,000 with the inclusion of neighboring Navajo towns such as Tuba City, adjacent to the Hopi village of Moenkopi, which occupies the southwest corner of the intersection of State Route 264 and US Route 160 on the northwestern portion of the reservation.
+Adding

-&lt;sup>31 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.
+43 2010 Hopi Comprehensive Economic Development Strategy Prepared by The Office of Planning and Evaluation under an award from the U.S. Department of Economic Development Administration Project #07-84-06439.